-proof: As usual, the completeness clause is easy to establish.
+proof: The efficiency requirement is immediate from the construction.
+Also, as usual, the completeness requirement is easy to establish.
 We thus turn to the soundness requirement.
-By Claim 3.4, we may apply Lemma 3.2 to the first sub-test and infer that either the first sub-test fails with some constant probability (say ε_1) or there exists a function $\tau : F^n \to F$ so that with very high constant probability (say $1 - \delta_1$)
+By Claim 3.4, we may apply Lemma 3.2 to the first sub-test and infer that either the first sub-test fails with some constant probability (say ε_1) or there exists a function $\tau : F^n \mapsto F$ so that with very high constant probability (say $1 - \delta_1$)